SpineEventEngine/web/integration-tests/README.md

 The application can be run locally by Gretty and Firebase emulators.
 To run the application do the following:

-1. Add a Google Cloud service account key to the `src/main/resources` directory.
+1. Add a Firebase service account key to the `test-app/src/main/resources` directory.
 The file should be called `spine-dev.json` and be a valid service account credential.
-It, however, must not have any permissions, as it is never used for remote calls, but only to satisfy requirements of the Firebase Admin SDK.
+The account must have privileges read data from Firebase.
+The default Firebase service account will do.

 2. Assemble the application:
     ```bash